 - Listeners cannot go back to your ads to go over important points

 - Ads are an interruption in the entertainment.
 Because of this, a radio ad may require multiple exposure to break through the listener’s “tune-out” factor and ensure message retention

 - Radio is a background medium.
 Most listeners are doing something else while listening, which means that your ad has to work hard to get their attention

 - Television permits you to reach large numbers of people on a national or regional level in a short period of time

 - Independent stations and cable offer new opportunities to pinpoint local audiences

 - Television being an image-building and visual medium, it offers the ability to convey your message with sight, sound and motion

 Disadvantages of Television Advertising

-- Message is temporary, and may require multiple exposure for the ad to rise above the clutter
+- The message is temporary and may require multiple exposures for the ad to rise above the clutter

 - Ads on network affiliates are concentrated in local news broadcasts and station breaks